Medically Reviewed By

 Life expectancy is higher when patients have a successful surgery.
 If patients are not healthy enough for surgery, their chances of a long survival are lower.
 Immunotherapy can help, though.
 The 5-year survival rate for patients who get Keytruda and no other treatment is around 30%.

-Common Questions About Stage 2 Lung Cancer
+Frequently Asked Questions About Stage 2 Lung Cancer

 What are the main symptoms of stage 2 lung cancer?